Skip to main content

 The URL Checker tool will not check broken URLs for Dynamic Search Ads (DSAs) as Google does not report them to us.
 In cases where Google sets up ads dynamically, there is a rare possibility that broken URLs would be present.

-While the tool provides information such as the Campaign ID and Name, Ad Group ID and Name, and Ad ID for DSAs, details like Headlines, Descriptions, and other ad-specific information will not be displayed. - we only show those details for easily expandable ads like RSAs.
+While the tool provides information such as the Campaign ID and Name, Ad Group ID and Name, and Ad ID for DSAs, details like Headlines, Descriptions, and other ad-specific information will not be displayed.
+We only show those details for easily expandable ads like RSAs.

 Does the URL checker flag broken URLs in PMax asset groups?